MicrosoftDocs/intellicode/docs/custom-model-faq.md

 ## Q. What languages and tools are supported?

-Currently, only C# users in Visual Studio 2017 version 15.7 and higher can take advantage of training models on their own code in the experimental preview.
+Currently, only C# users of Visual Studio 2017 version 15.8 and later can take advantage of training models on their own code in the experimental preview.
 We'll track feedback on the experience of C# and refine the training service as we proceed.

 Other languages and tools are currently supported with models pre-trained on a large number of open-source codebases.
 These languages are: